Community Maps Spotlight #32

 On the opposite side of the scale here’s a competitive-oriented map from a veteran of the Groove of War community!
 The ban on Trebuchets and Rifles allowed them to keep the map particularly open, whilst leaving plenty of roads for wagons and ballista to easily reposition.

-Bonus Dev-made Map – The Kindersard Keeps – Code: ENRKGDLD
+Bonus Dev-made Map – The Kindersard Keeps by Armagon – Code: ENRKGDLD

 I still find myself enjoying pumping out four player free-for-all maps, but I wanted to introduce more fortifications in this one!
 To gain access to your second barracks you’ll need to devote a turn or two to cracking one of those gates open.
 Meanwhile the gates toward the middle present some interesting choices.
 You may want to keep them up to make it harder for opponents to move in on your stronghold, or you may want to tear them down to make it easier to move your own units through the center.